 The Four Birds trail is a rugged 19.4 mile trail in the New Jersey Highlands region, in Wildcat Ridge WMA and Farny State Park in Morris County.

-- For other hikes on the Four Birds Trail in nearby Farny State Park, try Four Birds Trail – Splitrock Reservoir, Four Birds Trail (North), and Splitrock Reservoir Loop
+- Nearby: Four Birds Trail – Splitrock Reservoir, Four Birds Trail (North), and Splitrock Reservoir Loop

 This area is now covered on the Jersey Highlands Trails map set.